freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/cplusplus/compilers/index.md

 3. Type `./helloWorld` in the terminal window to run the executable file

 g++ is the standard Linux compiler and is a great utility.
 It comes packaged with the operating system.

+NOTE:
+to compile and execute your code directly, run
+`g++ -o helloWorld helloWorld.cpp; ./helloWorld` so when you need to compile and run your code multiple times, up arrow-enter
 ____________

 There are a number of different types of compilers.
 The two listed are the two that are usually packaged with the Windows